 I like to use my KitchenAid to mash my potatoes in general, and it works doubly well for this.
 A food processor or potato ricer are other great options.

 3. Either way, mash potatoes until smooth, and mix in your choice of cheese and flavorings (See “Variations”, below) until you have a creamy potato filling.

 When you’re first starting out, a bit thicker is ok – you’ll just have a bit more dough to bite through to get to your yummy filling!

 2. Cut dough with large glass or round cookie cutter – I like to use a glass that’s about 3″ in diameter.

-3. Place 1 tbsp of filling in the center of each round.
+3. Place 1 tablespoon of filling in the center of each round.
 (Hint: You can pre-roll balls while waiting for the dough to rest!)